Lawand-A/irOneMotorControl/README.md

 <h1>irOneMotorControl</h1>
-<h2>Control one DC motor speed and direction with IR receiver.</h2>
+<h2>Control one DC motor speed and direction with IR receiver with Arduino.</h2>

 <p1>The code IRDecode signal.ino detect the buttons of your remote control</p1>